 Cash and cash equivalents consists of balances with banks and investments in financial instruments that are readily convertible into known amounts of cash and have original maturities within 90 days held for the purpose of meeting short-term cash commitments rather than for investing or other purposes.
-At September 30, 2017 and 2016, the Company did not have any cash equivalents.
+At December 31, 2017, the Company had cash and cash equivalents of \$14,585.